ta4j/ta4j-wiki/Live-trading.md

         null);
 ```

 Use `RecordedTradeCostModel` when your broker already tells you the actual fee for each fill.
-That is the pattern the CF live stack uses.
+That keeps analytics aligned with what actually happened at the broker.

 ## Feed The Series